J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 As a quick recap, here's how AdaIn works:

 1. Encode the style and content images
-2. Adjust the content-encoding feature-map statistics to match those in the style encoding
+2. Adjust the feature-map statistics of the content encoding to match those of the style encoding
-3. Decode the adjusted content-encoding into a stylized image
+3. Decode the adjusted content encoding into a stylized image
-4. Compute a style loss and content loss for the stylied image (during training)
+4. Compute a style loss and content loss for the stylied image (only during training)

 Here's what this looks like if you're a pictures person: